Benedetto Bonfigli: The Annunciation

-One of Bonfigli's best preserved works, the Annunciation depicts mother Mary receiving two small flames into her heart from the Dove of the Holy Spirit, sent down by God surrounded by cherubs.
+One of Bonfigli's best-preserved works, the Annunciation depicts Mother Mary receiving two small flames into her heart from the Dove of the Holy Spirit, sent down by God surrounded by cherubs.
 The work is believed to have been executed between 1440 and 1445.
 The Virgin Mary appears to pray on the right next to the Archangel Gabriel with gold wings on the left.
 Gabriel is kneeling with a lily in his left hand, and his right hand raised in blessing while he pronounces the phrase on the marble-panelled parapet, "AVE MARIA GRATIA PLENA," or "Hail Mary full of grace."

 Within the open terrace enclosed by the decorated parapet is Mary's lectern and wooden chair in the middle distance.
 An open prayer book rests on the lectern, which has an open cupboard containing various books.
 The background depicts a walled city on the shores of a lake, active with merchant vessels.

-Bonfigli demonstrates his style combining gold elements with gothic features, contrasting the divine halos and wings with the Gothic windows of the double loggia, presumed to be the Virgin's house, on the right.
+Bonfigli demonstrates his style by combining gold elements with gothic features, contrasting the divine halos and wings with the Gothic windows of the double loggia, presumed to be the Virgin's house, on the right.
 Bonfigli uses gold not only to accentuate the divine elements in the piece, but also in the greater, more earthly areas of the sky and textiles worn by Mary and the angel.
-This use of gold is often attributed with an earlier Gothic style, but does not detract from the sense of depth or reality in the scene.
-Bonfigli contrasts the Gothic details of the piece with classical ones, including the low wall separating the foreground and background that appears to be more modern in material and design.
+This use of gold is often attributed to an earlier Gothic style, but does not detract from the sense of depth or reality in the scene.
+Bonfigli contrasts the Gothic details of the piece with classical ones, including the low wall separating the foreground and background which appears to be more modern in material and design.

-The landscape in the Annunciation is also attributed to the influence of Domenico Veneziano, another Renaissance painter who worked in Perugia from 1438 to 1454.This piece is often compared with Veneziano's earliest dated work, Adoration of the Magi, held in the Gemäldegalerie in Berlin, where Bonfigli derived the sense of depth created by the pine trees in the middle of the painting.
+The landscape in the Annunciation is also attributed to the influence of Domenico Veneziano, another Renaissance painter who worked in Perugia from 1438 to 1454.
+This piece is often compared with Veneziano's earliest dated work, Adoration of the Magi, held in the Gemäldegalerie in Berlin, where Bonfigli derived the sense of depth created by the pine trees in the middle of the painting.
 Fra Angelico's influence can also be noticed in the fine details of the work in the immediate foreground, such as the glass vase filled with roses.

 The Annunciation belonged to the collection of Thomas Pelham Hood in Ulster during the 19th century, and was passed to another private collection in Rome before being sold on the Italian art market.
 In 1977, the first year the piece was on the market, it was purchased by Baron Hans Heinrich Thyssen-Bornemisza.
-The painting has suffered wear; the colors are rubbed and the modeling in the faces has suffered damage, and vertical cracks exist in the painted surface.
-The draperies and other color losses have since been retouched.
+The painting has suffered wear; the colours are rubbed and the modelling in the faces has suffered damage, and vertical cracks exist in the painted surface.
+The draperies and other colour losses have since been retouched.